rcherrueau/execo/doc/execo_g5k.rst

    :end-before: # _ENDOF_ default_frontend_connexion_params
    :language: python

+in default_frontend_connexion_params, the ``host_rewrite_func``
+configuration variable is set to automatically map a site name to its corresponding frontend, so that all commands are run on the proper frontends.

 `default_oarsh_oarcp_params` contains default connexion parameters suitable to connect to grid5000 nodes with oarsh / oarcp.